-Is There a Connection between Schizoaffective Disorder and Drug Addiction?
+Is There a Connection between Schizoaffective Disorder & Addiction?

 The major feature of schizoaffective disorder is an uninterrupted period of time where the individual expresses both the features of a major mood disorder (major depression or manic behavior) along with the mandatory symptoms associated with schizophrenia (hallucinations, delusions, and/or disorganized speech).
 The diagnostic criteria for schizoaffective disorder that are presented by the American Psychiatric Association (APA) indicate that the person also must express hallucinations or delusions for a period of two weeks or longer without the manic or depressive symptoms during the duration of their illness.
 However, the manic behavior or depression should be present for the majority of time that the person expresses their symptoms.